-The TV hit isn’t just dying — it’s already dead
+The TV hit isn’t just dying — it may already be dead

 But of late, even this world has been affected, touched by the same bug with which it once contaminated others.
 It was less than five years ago that “The Walking Dead” attracted 17 million viewers for an episode on AMC.

 In a way this is just math: A greater number of shows means fewer people to watch any one of them.

-But a more bedrock business reason also abides: There’s little incentive for many of television’s biggest purveyors to throw resources after broad hits.
+But a more bedrock business reason also applies: There’s little incentive for many of television’s biggest purveyors to throw resources after broad hits.
 In fact, it is sometimes actively not in their interest to do so.

-“If you’re Netflix, it makes a lot more sense to have five small shows that are liked by five different family members than one show that all five family members can watch together,” said a Hollywood agent who asked not to be identified because they were not authorized to speak to the press.
+“If you’re Netflix, it makes a lot more sense to have five small shows that are liked by five different family members than one show that all five family members can watch together,” said a Hollywood agent who asked not to be identified because they were not authorized to speak to the news media.
 “You’re much less likely to unsubscribe from the service in the first option.
 There’s always going to be something someone wants.”

-The TV hit, in other words, isn't just scarce: it’s structurally impossible.
+The TV hit, in other words, isn’t just scarce: It’s structurally impossible.

 Ted Sarandos, Netflix’s co-chief executive, is fond of explaining on the company’s earning calls that the service wants to have “everyone’s” favorite show but is fine with those shows all being very different.
 Nunan calls this “intentional narrowcasting.”